 - Canadian Institute of Actuaries (CIA)

-Associates of the above associations may be accepted as associate members of the Institute of Actuaries of Australia subject to satisfying the following conditions:
+Associates of the above associations may be accepted as Associate members of the Actuaries Institute subject to satisfying the following conditions:

-- The applicant must have qualified as an Associate by examination, and be a current financial Associate, of one of the above-mentioned bodies.
+- be a current financial Associate, of one of the above-mentioned bodies.